alxmrs/website/index.md

 Before this, I was a Machine Learning Engineer at [Aira.io](https://aira.io), a remote assistance platform for the blind.

-You can check out my public profiles, email me, or read [some of my thoughts](/blog).
+You can check out my public profiles, reach out to me, or read [some of my thoughts](/blog).